sergi-andreu/ProjectMusicInformatics/README.md

 # ProjectMusicInformatics
-Project for Musinc Informatics course
+Project for the Music Informatics course

 # Intentions